libreobjet/open-guide/README.md

 Build
 -----

-If you wish to build this book yourself, you will need Grunt, Gitbook, Calibre and ImageMagick.
+If you wish to build this book yourself, you will need Npm, Grunt, Gitbook, Calibre and ImageMagick.

 Grunt handles the building of the different files.
 A [special version of Gitbook](https://github.com/xuv/gitbook) is used, mainly to better handle fonts in the pdfs.